 11. Case Management in Homeopathy

-ffective management of cases in clinical practice can be a highly complex issue.
-Individualization is the key to homeopathic case management since each person will express his or her symptoms in his or her own way, especially those that lead to the “simillimum” of a case.
-The simillimum is the remedy that most closely fits the person and that addresses the broadest and most fundamental aspects of the case.

-In the broadest sense, case management includes case taking, case repertorization and analysis, posology, and other aspects of addressing health and disease homeopathically.
-However,ffective management of homeopathic casesdemonstrates an integration of the fundamentals of homeopathic theory and philosophy with the practical aspects of maintaining an effective practitioner-client relationship.
-It begins with ensuring that a case is appropriate for homeopathic care and includes determining aprognosis and following the case until the best possible results have been achieved.
+The management of cases in homeopathy is critical to success in practice.
+Case management is all about what happens after the prescription and action of the first remedy.
+Understanding traditional and contemporary skills and strategies in case management enhances clinical success.
+The effective management of cases in clinical practice can be a highly complex issue.
+Effective management of homeopathic cases reflects the acquisition sequential learning that demonstrates an integration of the fundamentals of homeopathic theory with the practical aspects of maintaining an effective and respectful practitioner-client relationship.
+It begins with ensuring that a case is appropriate for professional homeopathic care by determining an acceptable prognosis and accepting the responsibility to follow the case until the best possible results have been achieved.

-the relationship between a and his or her client is a therapeutic one, and the practitioner must recognize that the influence of his or her style of and interaction is as important as the clinical management.
+Traditional case management skills involve understanding the instructions provided by Hahnmenann in the Organon, understanding the skills of the ‘second prescription, evaluating the action of the remedy, repetition of the remedy can be applied in clinical cases.
+Additionally, the relationship between a homeopath and his or her client is a therapeutic one, and the practitioner must recognize that the influence of his or her style of communication and interaction is as important as the clinical management.
 In order to create and cultivate a healing clinical experience for a culturally, socially and racially diverse clientele, the practitioner must be aware of and actively engage with his or her own limitations, bias and areas for personal introspection and growth.
+Effective case management requires knowledge of the cases management strategies of Hahnemann, Kent, Close, Roberts and other traditional authors.
+Effective case management also requires the application of interpersonal skills and responsibility for:

 Exercising perceptiveness in taking and following cases

-Practicing effective and attentive listening skills
+Practicing respectful, effective, and attentive listening skills

-Practicing observation skills
+Practicing non-judgmental observation skills

-Displaying open-mindedness
+Displaying respect and open-mindedness

 Maintaining unconditional positive regard